HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ----------------|---------
 `launch/patient`   | Need patient context at launch time (FHIR Patient resource).
 See note below.
 `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource).
 (Others)           | This list can be extended by any SMART EHR if additional context is required.
-When specifying resource types, convert the type names to *all lowercase* (e.g. `launch/diagnosticreport`).
+When specifying resource types, convert the type names to *all lowercase* (e.g., `launch/diagnosticreport`).
 {:.grid}

-Note on `launch/patient`: If an application requests a clinical scope which is restricted to a single patient (e.g. `patient/*.rs`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
+Note on `launch/patient`: If an application requests a clinical scope which is restricted to a single patient (e.g., `patient/*.rs`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
 The EHR MAY refuse authorization requests including `patient/` that do not also include a valid `launch/patient` scope, or it MAY infer the `launch/patient` scope.

 #### Launch context arrives with your `access_token`